10 Turkey Myths, Debunked

-Ben’s proposed national seal involved Moses parting the Red Sea.
+Ben’s proposed national seal involved Moses at the Red Sea.
 Two years after the approval of the now-familiar seal with the bald eagle, Franklin wrote a letter to his daughter, containing the passage in which he grumbles about the bald eagle being a bird of “bad moral character.”
 The bulk of the letter had to do with a military fraternity Franklin disapproved of, and in that context, Franklin’s supposed championing of the turkey makes little sense.
 You can read more here.

 4. All turkeys gobble.

-Actually, it's only the males who gobble.
+Actually, it's almost exclusively the males who gobble.
 Turkeys have a whole range of sounds: hens make high-pitched yelps, and strutting toms produce a non-vocal thump, like a bass drum.
 Males and females alike sound a choppy series of honks as an alarm when they suspect predators.
 Want to hear for yourself?
 Check out this turkey soundboard.

 5. Native Americans introduced Pilgrims to turkey at the first Thanksgiving dinner.

 European colonists were already old hats at turkey farming and cooking.
 Spanish explorers brought domesticated turkeys back home from the New World, and turkeys started appearing on English menus at some point before 1550.
 Soon there were so many different European breeds that most of today's dinner table turkeys have ancestors from the Netherlands.
 And in fact, food historians aren’t sure there even were turkeys at the Pilgrim’s first thanksgiving, though wildfowl were present.